 At the other end of the spectrum are the more paternalistic companies and the ones that recognize that an employee taking an hour of time a month at work to deal with a financial matter far outweighs the cost of an effective financial wellness program.
 These companies will have an internal advocate who will champion the rollout and who will keep a close eye on the engagement rate.
 They want the program to succeed because they want their colleagues to succeed.

 It is unfortunate that we are no closer to a consensus on the definition of financial wellness than we were five years ago.
 In fact, when we look at the wide variety of companies using the term, it feels like we are further away.

 More and more we are seeing financial products marketed as financial wellness.
-Payday lending via an employer-sponsored app, student loan refinancing, and insurance are some of the things that I have seen employers and their benefits providers marketing to employees as financial wellness tools.
-Some of those have more merit than others but I don’t believe they should fall under the umbrella of financial wellness.
+Payday lending via an employer-sponsored app, student loan refinancing, and insurance are some things that I have seen employers and their benefits providers marketing to employees as financial wellness tools.
+Some of those have more merit than others, but I don’t believe they should fall under the umbrella of financial wellness.

 I would suggest the distinction is that financial wellness is about education and planning.
-An advisor can offer both holistic financial wellness as well as life insurance but the selling of life insurance policies is just that…selling insurance.
+An advisor can offer both holistic financial wellness and life insurance but the selling of life insurance policies is just that…selling insurance.
 The selling of insurance is not financial wellness even if buying the policy contributes to someone’s financial health.

 While we are seeing downward pressure on fees industry-wide, there still are many companies–big and small–that are paying high fees on their 401(k) plan.
 This is a story that isn’t going away, nor should it, so advisors are increasingly going to have a hard time justifying their fees when their clients are getting constantly courted by other advisors.